matt1432/nixos-configs/README.md

 what i want to do:
 - learn flakes
-- add music widget in eww control center
+- add auto-rotate widget in eww control center

 # Docs